renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 This makes it clear that we did not really enumerate ALL possible Suits in our definition.
 This has some other implications we'll see later with the `switch` statement.

-The thing is that it would be really, really nice if we could ensure that there's only 4 types os Suits, the 4 types that we defined: spades, diamonds, hearts and clubs.
+The thing is that it would be really, really nice if we could ensure that there's only 4 types of Suits, the 4 types that we defined: spades, diamonds, hearts and clubs.
 No golds!

 The second issue we still have to fix is that if you print one of our objects, `spades`, as an example, you will get